Learn how to play card games with these simple instructions for the game KNOCK. Printable instructions and score sheet included!

 When Josh and I got married, I didn’t realize how much games were a part of his family.
 They love games.
 It’s something that I’ve grown to love and now our kids love games too.

-Check out some of our favorite fun family games and How to Play Ripple.
+Check out some of our favorite fun family games and How to Play Ripple, Bluff, Chase the Ace, Play or Pay, and Nerts.
 We enjoy teaching others how to play card games and for this post, we’re going to show you how to play Knock.
+Make sure to try Mexican Train and Tenzi too!

 How to Play Card Games